Martini-Force-Field-Initiative/MartiniGlass/docs/source/tutorials/non_protein.rst

 Processing the structure file
 -----------------------------

-The index file can be used to make a structure file :ref:`without water <../nowater>` for convenient visualisation.
+The index file can be used to make a structure file :ref:`nowater` for convenient visualisation.

 .. code-block::